google/WebFundamentals/src/content/en/updates/posts/2016/04/credential-management-api.markdown

 });
 {% endhighlight %}

-The code should look similar to what you've seen in "Show Account Chooser when Signing In" section.
+The code should look similar to what you've seen in the "Show Account Chooser when Signing In" section.
 The only difference is that you will set `unmediated: true`.

 This resolves the function immediately and gives you the credential to automatically sign the user in.
 There are a few conditions:

-* The user has chosen to allow automatic sign-in.
+* The user has acknowledged the automatic sign-in feature in a warm welcome.
 * The user has previously signed in to the website using the Credential Management API.
 * The user has only one credential stored for your origin.
 * The user did not explicitly sign out in the previous session.